SimPyClassic/SimPyClassic/docs/SManual/source/SManual.rst

 where

-..index:: resource; capacity
+.. index:: resource; capacity

 - ``capacity`` (positive integer) specifies the total number of identical units in Resource object ``r``.

-..index:: resource; name
+.. index:: resource; name

 - ``name`` (string) the name for this Resource object (e.g., ``'gasStation'``).

-..index:: resource; unitName
+.. index:: resource; unitName

 - ``unitName`` (string) the name for a unit of the resource (e.g., ``'pump'``).

-..index:: resource; monitored
+.. index:: resource; monitored

 - ``monitored`` (``False`` or ``True``) If set to ``True``, then information is gathered on the sizes of ``r``'s ``waitQ`` and